 - The Service Provider sent the Suppliers an introductory email describing our compliance program.
 The email also included a link to the Service Provider's on-line supplier education portal and contact email addresses and telephone numbers for obtaining answers to questions and/or guidance on completing our survey request. - 2.
 In the introductory email, the Service Provider also requested that the Suppliers provide us with a completed Template.
-Suppliers were asked to respond at the product level.
-Requests were sent to 234 Suppliers.
-The Service Provider followed up by email or phone with all Suppliers that did not respond to the request within a specified time frame.
+Requests were sent to 214 Suppliers.
+The Service

+Provider followed up by email or phone with all Suppliers that did not respond to the request within a specified time frame.
 To the extent that, after the foregoing efforts, the Supplier did not provide the information requested, an escalation process was initiated.
 The escalation process consisted of direct outreach by Dillard's to the Supplier.
-By the end of the process, responses were received from 100% of the Suppliers. - 3.
-The Service Provider reviewed the responses received from the Suppliers based on its internally-developed written review criteria for plausibility, consistency and gaps.
+By the end of the process, responses were received from 100% of the Suppliers.

+- 3. The Service Provider reviewed the responses received from the Suppliers based on its internally-developed written review criteria for plausibility, consistency and gaps.
 The Service Provider followed up by email with the Suppliers that submitted a response that triggered any of seven specified quality control flags. - 4.
 The Service Provider reviewed the smelters and refiners identified by the Suppliers against those contained in its internal database.
 To the extent not in that database, it requested that the Supplier confirm that the listed entity is a smelter or refiner. - 5.
 With respect to those completed responses that identified a smelter or refiner, the Service Provider also reviewed that information against the lists of Conformant and Active, or the equivalent, smelters and refiners published by the RMI, the LBMA and the RJC.
-100% of the smelters and refiners identified on product level declarations were listed as Conformant or the equivalent by an independent third-party as of May 14, 2019.
-See "Reasonable Country of Origin Inquiry Information" for further information concerning smelters and refiners identified in company level responses to the Template. - 6.
-With respect to those smelters and refiners identified by a Supplier that were not listed as Conformant or the equivalent by an independent third-party (which were listed in company level declarations), the Service Provider attempted to contact the smelter or refiner and/or consulted publicly available information to attempt to determine whether that smelter or refiner obtained 3TG from sources that directly or indirectly financed or benefitted armed groups in a Covered Country. - Our Conflict Minerals Compliance Team reported the findings of its supply chain risk assessment to our General Counsel. - 8.
-In addition, to mitigate the risk that the necessary 3TG contained in our in-scope products directly or indirectly finance or benefit armed groups in a Covered Country, we:

-- a. made available to the Suppliers the Service Provider's online training and informational resources in both English and Chinese languages, in order to ensure the accuracy and completeness of responses; - facilitated a 24/7 support network for Suppliers, through which Suppliers could call a hotline connected to the Service Provider and obtain real-time information on 3TG reporting requirements and how to complete the Template; - provided each Supplier the ability to upload its conflict minerals policy online through our Service Provider, in order to enable us to select high-risk Suppliers' policies for conformance with our Policy; and - d. included a Conflict Minerals Policy sign-off for Suppliers, which requires all new Suppliers to acknowledge that they have read and understood our Conflict Minerals Policy.
+100% of the smelters and refiners identified on product level declarations were listed as Conformant or the equivalent by an independent third-party as of May 24, 2021.
+See 'Reasonable Country of Origin Inquiry Information' for further information concerning smelters and refiners identified in company level responses to the Template. - 6.
+With respect to those smelters and refiners identified by a Supplier that were not listed as Conformant or the equivalent by an independent third-party (which were listed in company level declarations), the Service Provider attempted to contact the smelter or refiner and/or consulted publicly available information to attempt to determine whether that smelter or refiner obtained 3TG from sources that directly or indirectly financed or benefitted armed groups in a Covered Country. - 7.
+Our Conflict Minerals Compliance Team reported the findings of its supply chain risk assessment to our General Counsel. - 8.
+In addition, to mitigate the risk that the necessary 3TG contained in our in-scope products directly or indirectly finance or benefit armed groups in a Covered Country, we: - made available to the Suppliers the Service Provider's online training and informational resources in both English and other languages, in order to help ensure the accuracy and completeness of responses; - b. facilitated a 24/7 support network for Suppliers, through which Suppliers could call a hotline connected to the Service Provider and obtain real-time information on 3TG reporting requirements and how to complete the Template; and c. included a Conflict Minerals Policy sign-off for suppliers, which requires all new suppliers to acknowledge that they have read and understood our Conflict Minerals Policy.